manojkv2787/Basic-OOPs-Concept/README.md

 # Basic-C++-Programming
 Basic understanding about Object Oriented Programming, Pattern programming in C++.
-Data Structures and Algorithms using c programming.
+Data Structures and Algorithms using C++ programming.